obsidiansystems/seven-guis-vty/TemperatureConverter.md

 ![](images/temperature/cyclic-good.png)

-While these might almost look the same, the important bit is to separate the `User Input` and `setValue` events.
+While these might almost look the same, the important bit is to separate the `User Input` and `modifyValue` events.
 Previously, we subscribed to the *change events* of our value in the text input.
 What we need is to subscribe to the events the *user creates*.
 And this is where the function `_textInput_userInput` comes into play.
 It only contains the events created by the user: the contents of our text input after the `User Input` events (e.g. keyboard presses, *etc*) have been applied to our text input.

 Now that we know how to break up the cyclic update dependency, let's take a look at how we can keep the contents of our two text inputs truly synchronized: